J. I. M. Stewart

 John Innes Mackintosh Stewart (30 September 1906 - 12 November 1994) was a Scottish novelist and academic.
 He is equally well known for the works of literary criticism and contemporary novels published under his real name and for the crime fiction published under the pseudonym of Michael Innes.
+He is known for his Sir John Appleby series, which started with Death at the President's Lodging (1936).

 Life

 Stewart was born in Edinburgh, the son of Elizabeth (Eliza) Jane (née Clark) and John Stewart of Nairn.
 His father was a lawyer and later the Director of Education for the City of Edinburgh.

 Stewart was educated at Edinburgh Academy from 1913 to 1924 and then studied English literature at Oriel College, Oxford, graduating BA in 1928.
 At Oxford he was presented with the Matthew Arnold Memorial Prize and was named a Bishop Frazer's scholar.
 Using this, in 1929 he went to Vienna to study psychoanalysis.
 He was lecturer in English at the University of Leeds from 1930 to 1935 and then became Jury Professor of English in the University of Adelaide, South Australia.

 In 1932 he married Margaret Hardwick (1905—1979).

 He returned to the United Kingdom to become Lecturer in English at the Queen's University of Belfast from 1946 to 1948.
 In 1949 he became a Student (equivalent of Fellow in other Oxford colleges) of Christ Church, Oxford.
 By the time of his retirement in 1973, he was a professor of the university.

 In 1990 he was elected an Honorary Fellow of the Royal Society of Edinburgh.

 He died at Coulsdon in south London on 12 November 1994, aged 88.
 His estate was valued at £139,330.